mmcasetti/mphil-thesis/current/thesis-outline.md

 What, why and overview of tools used

+## Bimatrix games and polytopes

+Nash Equilibria, Best response polytopes

+Polytopes to games (NE can be found via polytopes, polytopes can be used to create games) (vS 1999 - nxn games w/ more than 2^n equilibria)

-## Definitions and context
+## Cyclic polytopes and gale strings

-### Gale strings
+Special case: cyclic polytopes.

+Cyclic polytopes can be represented w/ a combinatorial structure - Gale strings.

 Definition

-### Bimatrix games

-Nash Equilibria, Best response polytopes

-see section 2 in ENDM article; improved version of thm 2.1 can be found in Prop 1 in VvS (general, not just cyclic polytopes)

 ### The Lemke-Howson algorithm and the class PPAD